avoidwork/tenso/README.md

 			"audience": "", /* Optional, used to verify `aud` */
 			"issuer: "", /* Optional, used to verify `iss` */
-			"ignoreExpiration": false, /* Optional, set to `true` to ignore expired tokens */ "secretOrKey": ""
+			"ignoreExpiration": false, /* Optional, set to `true` to ignore expired tokens */ "scheme": "Bearer", /* Optional, set to specify the `Authorization` scheme */ "secretOrKey": ""
 		}
 		"protect": ["/private"]